Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 Avoid a decrease in plant growth

 For instance, with a distribution network, a high CO2 concentration is found near the distribution tubes and a low level close to the ridge, or near the opened ventilation windows.
 It is then recommended to place the CO2 distribution lines on a low level near the crops.
-This way, the natural diffusion of the carbon dioxide to the top of the greenhouse will ensure CO2 enrichment homogeneity on the vertical axis.

 The horizontal distribution is also a challenge since the whole surface of the greenhouse should also contain the same amount of CO2, so that all plants grow at the same speed and the maturity and quality are homogeneous throughout the whole culture.